 - Horses with suspected back problems

 - Musculo-skeletal problems in many animals - large and small.

 The number of treatments necessary will depend on the nature of the problem and the animal's individual response.
 It can be helpful to have your animal regularly checked, as Osteopaths are trained to detect early changes in the musculo-skeletal system, which if treated can help prevent more serious problems in the long-run.

-If you would like to find an osteopath for your horse, dog or other animal, you may find it helpful to contact the UK Society of Osteopaths in Animal Practice by telephoning: 01242 221153 or alternatively please email us here at Taranet for advice - email@example.com.
+If you would like to find an osteopath for your horse, dog or other animal, you may find it helpful to contact the Association of Animal Osteopaths by visiting their website at https://associationofanimalosteopaths.com or alternatively please email us here at Taranet for advice - email@example.com.

 Following several years of campaigning and research, a new professional voluntary register has now been established.
 The Register of Animal Musculoskeletal Practitioners (RAMP) is designed to help ensure that the public can confidently choose a professionally qualified therapist for their animal.
 Take a look at the 'RAMP' website at http://www.rampregister.org.

 As with all animal ailments only a Veterinary Surgeon can provide diagnosis and treatment however, many Vets will refer cases to an Osteopath if it's appropriate for the animal.
 Remember - It is an offence for any person, other than the owner of the animal, to treat an animal unless the permission of the vet in charge of the case or to whom the animal would be referred is sought and obtained.

 Costs for an osteopathy session for your horse, dog or other animal will vary according to each individual Osteopath, and will often depend on the distance travelled by the Osteopath (for home/yard visits), plus the number of animals treated at the one location too will affect the charge.
 Please contact your chosen Osteopath for their individual charges.